-After grades are recorded in the Admissions and Records Office, grade changes can only be made through the Change of Grade form if (1) an error in calculating or recording has been made, or (2) the teacher and the dean agree to a grade change process, or (3) a student's petition is accepted by an officially appointed Fairness Committee.
-A change in grade may not be made later than the semester following the one in which the course was taken, except for cases of academic dishonesty, in which case an appropriate sanction may be taken even if the dishonesty was discovered at a later date (see the Code of Academic Integrity).
+After grades are recorded in the Admissions and Records Office, grade changes can only be made through the Change of Grade form if (1) an error has been made in calculating or recording the grade, or (2) the teacher and the dean agree to a grade change process, or (3) a student's petition is accepted by an officially appointed Fairness Committee.
+A change in grade may not be made later than the semester following the one in which the course was taken, except for cases of academic dishonesty, in which case an appropriate sanction may be taken even if the dishonesty was discovered at a later date (see the Code of Academic Integrity, p.
+47).